OktaCIAM/cookbook/docs/sign-in/recaptcha-v2.md

 ---
-id: recaptcha-v2-client
+id: recaptcha-v2
-title:  reCAPTCHA v2 Client Side Validation
+title:  reCAPTCHA v2
-sidebar_label: reCAPTCHA v2 Client Side
+sidebar_label: reCAPTCHA v2
-slug: /repcaptcha-v2-client-side
+slug: /repcaptcha-v2
 ---

 ## Problem
 Google's [reCAPTCHA v2](https://developers.google.com/recaptcha/intro) can be an additional layer of security for your applications to protect against spam or abuse from potential "non-humans".
 However, due to the nature of widgets and the asynchronous nature of JavaScript, it can be difficult to coordinate both widgets to interact together.

 ## Solution
-This solution pertains to a simple client-side validation, but you should be able to extend this approach to create an additional server-side validation.
+> Ensure your site key is registered to the correct type of reCAPTCHA version

+This sample below provides details around the client-side verification.
+Though it's worth noting that Okta does have it's own threat detection engine ([ThreatInsights](https://help.okta.com/en/prod/Content/Topics/Security/threat-insight/ti-index.htm)) to prevent malicious attacks and spam on authentication evaluations.

 ### Sign In Widget (Self-Hosted)
 #### Simple User Flow